Manvi2412/Smart-Assistant/README.md

 - Author
 Manvi Taneja

-B.Tech (Information Technology), graduating 2026
+B.Tech (Information Technology), graduating 2026,
-Passionate about GenAI, NLP, and building impactful AI tools manvitaneja70952@gmail.com
+Passionate about GenAI, NLP, and building impactful AI tools, e-mail - manvitaneja70952@gmail.com

 License
 This project is for educational and demonstration purposes only.